Jul 22

 A parable…

-The return of Jesus will be like when a husband has worked all through the night and is very tired.
+The return of Jesus will be like when a husband has worked all night and is very tired.
 After telling his wife that he will get up sometime for lunch, he is finally free to sleep.

 I tell you the truth, that man will treasure his wife forever!